AdobeDocs/analytics-platform.en/help/report-builder/report-builder-export.md

 * Export to a shared location, such as Adobe Experience Platform Data Landing Zone, Google Cloud Platform, Microsoft Azure, Amazon S3, or Snowflake.

-* Store large amounts of historical data.
+* Store large amounts of historical data. **(Does this apply to Report Builder???)**

   This type of data can be used to detect long-term trends in order to gain business intelligence, and ultimately lead to better business decision-making.

-* Export full tables that contain thousands or millions of rows (3 million, 30 million, 150 million, or 300 million rows, depending on license type).
-Other export methods allow a maximum of 50,000 rows.

-* Include calculated metrics in the exported Customer Journey Analytics data.
+* Include calculated metrics in the exported Customer Journey Analytics data. ???

-* Structure data output as concatenated values.
+* Structure data output as concatenated values. **(Does this apply to Report Builder???)**

 * Export one-time or on a schedule.
 (Also available with [other export options](/help/analysis-workspace/export/export-project-overview.md).)

-* Export files in CSV or JSON format.
-(Also available with [other export options](/help/analysis-workspace/export/export-project-overview.md).)
+* Export files in Excel, PDF, or CSV format.

-* Export tables that include multiple dimensions.
+* Export tables that include multiple dimensions. **(Does this apply to Report Builder???)**

 ## Export requirements {#export-requirements}